 Ok!
 Now that we’ve got the terms and the types out of the way, Sis, where do we go from here?
 First things first: it depends on which certification, or certifications plural, that you’re looking at.

 If you want an MBE, then make sure that you qualify to apply, according to the criteria listed by the NMSDC.
 As we’ve already seen, they’re looking to support for-profit US businesses that are at least 51% owned and managed/operated on a day-to-day business by those from minority groups.
 On that page the NMSDC also has a list of all the documents that you’ll need to include with your application, which will include your resume, 2 years of federal tax returns, your EIN, and current financial statements, among others.
 Each type of business (franchise, LLC, partnerships, etc.) will also need to submit specific additional documents.

 Or, if you’re more interested in something like the SBA’s 8a Business Development Program, then you can also apply for that online.
 (This will require having an SAM entry and CAGE number already, though.)
 But once you’ve gotten through this process, then your certification will be good for 9 years.

 Whew!
 If this sounds like a lot, though, know that you aren’t alone.
 Many states and major cities have resources that will include help and support for the whole certification process; there are also organizations like MWBE Enterprises, a private organization that offers support in this area.
 And of course, come chat with us here at Sistahbiz!

-Whichever route you decide to go, though, make sure that you’re taking advantage of all the options open to you.
-Go get those big government checks!
+Whichever route you decide to go, though, make sure that you’re taking advantage of all the options by getting prepared for government contracting.
+Go get those big checks!